xnw9/BusBoard/README.md

 - [x] combine them

 ### p3 promises
-- [x] pull each function out and give them their own definition
-- [ ] give chance to pass errors along to the top-level function.
+- [x] pull each function out and give them their own definition - give chance to pass errors along to the top-level function
 - [x] goal: asynchronous request returns a Promise instead of accepting a callback

 ### p4 express